photo by Andrea PIacquadio for Pexels

 You can’t step forward if there is no space to step into.
 Remind yourself you are making room for what you DO want.

-That’s what holding down emotions can be like.
-It take so much energy there is none left for big changes that move your life forward.
+That’s what repressing emotions can be like.
+It take so much energy there is none left for the big changes that move your life forward.

 7. Grow your perspective.

-And yet many of us live our life refusing to change our perspective and see more of the elephant by taking a walk around it.
+Many of us live our life refusing to change our perspective and see more of the elephant by taking a walk around it.
 We are ‘right’, we ‘know how it is’.

 What would your five year-old self have to say about your life?
 Your eighty year-old self?
 Your best friend from school?
 Luke Skywalker?
 Charlie Brown?
 See changing perspective as something fun.
 Get curious and reap the benefits.

 8. Identify the patterns you are stuck in.

-Life patterns are very powerful forces.They are what schema therapy, that specialises in pattern breaking, calls ‘themes’.
+Life patterns are very powerful forces.They are what schema therapy, which specialises in pattern breaking, calls ‘themes’.
 Just like in a film, with a message that all scenes build to, we live our life playing out the same conflicts and behaviours.

 To get out of the pattern, you have to admit you are in it.
-It can feel embarrassing to admit that yes, all your relationships have the same problem, yes, you fall into debt every time.
+It can feel embarrassing to admit that yes, all your relationships have the same problem.
+That yes, you fall into debt every time.
 But it helps.

 When we are stuck in patterns, we can’t ‘see the wood for the trees’.
 We can trick ourselves each time that ‘this time is different’.
 And we can spend our entire lives this way, unless we learn to ask for help and seek support.

-A coach, counsellor, or psychotherapist becomes an unbiased new perspective who can help you see the pattern, as well as what inner resources you have to try different ways of being that move you out of the pattern.
-Finally you are free to stop playing the same scene and be your real self.
+A coach, counsellor, or psychotherapist becomes an unbiased new perspective.
+They can help you see the pattern, as well as what inner resources you already have to try different ways of being.
+Therapy for getting unstuck can mean that finally you are free to stop playing the same scene and instead be your real self.

 Stuck in life and don’t know what to do?
-Harley Therapy offers sessions with highly regarded talk therapists in central London offices.
+Harley Therapy offers therapy to get unstuck with highly regarded talk therapists in central London offices.
 Not in the capital?
 Use our booking platform to find UK-wide registered therapists as well as online counsellors you can book from overseas.